By Hon. Frederick P. Aguirre

 Judge Ramirez was elevated to the Superior Court in 1986, then as Presiding Justice of the Fourth Appellate District in 1990.

-Wally Davis died in 1994, Mike Silvas in 2002 and Fred Munoz in 2005.Origins of the Hispanic Bar Association of Orange County compiled by
+Wally Davis died in 1994, Mike Silvas in 2002, Fred Munoz in 2005, and Richard Orozco in 2018.Origins of the Hispanic Bar Association of Orange County compiled by